postsharp/Metalama.Documentation/conceptual/Aspects/advising/overriding-members.md

 * You cannot choose a template for each accessor separately.
 * You cannot have generic templates.
 (Not yet implemented in `OverrideFieldOrPropertyAccessors` anyway.)

-To alleviate these limitations, you can use the method <xref:Caravela.Framework.Aspects.IAdviceFactory.OverrideFieldOrPropertyAccessors*> and provide one or two method templates: a getter template and/or a setter template.
+To alleviate these limitations, you can use the method <xref:Caravela.Framework.Aspects.IAdviceFactory.OverrideFieldOrPropertyAccessors%2A> and provide one or two method templates: a getter template and/or a setter template.

 The templates must fulfill the following conditions: